Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 This chapter will introduce you to some R code if you aren't familiar with it.
 Ultimately, it doesn't matter what tool you use.
 Python, Julia, R, Stata, SAS, and Matlab all provide some similar functionality.
 However, being confronted with code can be a little overwhelming at first.
 We are leveraging code, particularly R for a few reasons.

 1. If your analysis is done in code each step is readily reproducible and documented
 2. R is free, easy to use, has a large user base, and has a great IDE
+3. R is massively extensible for smaller-scaled tasks

 I have found that it is best to get good at one tool and to stick with it.
 However, I say this with a note of caution.
 Let's consider a quote from a horrifying poem called "The Second Coming."